astronomer/docs/astro/first-dag-onboarding.md

     - Extract, transform, and loading operations (ETL)
     - Other

-## Step 2: Create your Oganization and Workspace
+## Step 2: Create your Organization and Workspace

 Enter a name for your Organization and Workspace.
 These can be changed later in the Astro UI.